palewire/californiacivicdata.org/_posts/2016-10-24-simple-analysis-in-databricks.markdown

 Then push the "run" button and the notebook will automatically download and import the state's sprawling database.
 In mere minutes it will be available for exploration using SQL and other tools.

-I've already used it to see top lobbying contributions within the data.
+I've already used it to take a rough cut at the biggest lobbying payments in the data.
 What can you find?